Opinion | Five vile things Trump did to Zelensky and Ukraine that you forgot about

 And don’t forget: At the time, some Republican lawmakers lent support to Trump’s lie about Ukraine, thus advancing “Russian interests,” as Hill put it.

-Trump ousted the well-regarded U.S. ambassador to Ukraine.
 Trump pushed out Marie Yovanovitch in 2019, after his lawyer Rudolph W. Giuliani mounted a smear campaign against her.
 Yovanovitch was perceived as disloyal to Trump.

 Here again the move apparently advanced Russia’s geopolitical interests at Ukraine’s expense.
 As the House impeachment report details, it hampered the United States’ ability to develop relations with Ukraine amid a “period of transition” — Zelensky was then a new president — and amid efforts to fend off Russian aggression.

-Trump froze military assistance to Ukraine.
 Well before extorting Zelensky, Trump alarmed officials by freezing military aid to Ukraine that Congress had appropriated, but without meaningful policy justification.
-Crucially, officials subsequently testified that granting this aid was important in dissuading Russian aggression, which would be in European and American interests.
+Crucially, officials subsequently testified that granting this aid was important in dissuading Russian aggression, which would be in European and U.S. interests.

-Trump withheld a White House meeting from Zelensky.
 In 2019, Trump communicated in various ways to Zelensky that a much-sought-after White House meeting would be conditioned on doing his corrupt dirt-digging on Joe Biden.

 Numerous high level officials later testified that this meeting was critical to Zelensky.
 It would grant him prestige and send an international message that the United States was siding with Ukraine against Russian aggression.

-Trump turned Ukraine policy over to Giuliani.
 This was one of the most shocking subplots: Trump repeatedly instructed Zelensky to contact Giuliani to discuss what Zelensky would be required to do to please Trump.
 Giuliani’s circumvention of national security protocols deeply alarmed officials.

 That effectively handed potential influence over the future of U.S.-Ukraine relations to Trump’s personal lawyer — to the ringleader of the scheme to pressure Ukraine into helping Trump further corrupt our own elections.